ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 ![png]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-contributions-per-user.jpg
  "Number of Contributors Per User")

 Here, we define a contribution as having made a commit on a PR.
 The number of commits in that PR aren't considered.
-All languages seem to accept PRs from new contributors, but .NET and Rust seem to have some very seasoned contributors, with one person having worked on 161 and 157 PRs out of the last 1000.
+All languages seem to accept PRs from new contributors, but .NET seems to have some very seasoned contributors, with one person having contributed to 161 out of the last 1000 PRs.

 ##### Comment Subject, Tone and Disagreements